micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Then the chief priests and the elders of the people gathered in the [[^b]open] court of the palace of the high priest, whose name was Caiaphas,
+Then the chief priests and the elders of the people gathered in the [open] court of the palace of the high priest, whose name was Caiaphas,